compsocialscience/summer-institute/2021/hong_kong/apply.md

 ## Eligibility

-Participation is restricted to \_\_\_\_\_.
+Participation is restricted to **graduate students, postdoctoral researchers, and junior faculty**.
 However, there are no restrictions based on citizenship, country of study, or country of employment.
 About 10-15 participants will be invited.

 Be aware that main events will be held in the morning and evenings at Hong Kong Time (UTC+08:00).